Make journeys with your children run more smoothly with these helpful baby travel tips!

 “Car journeys can be pretty tedious, no matter what age you are,” says Hannah.
 “Whether there are traffic jams to contend with or it’s a long trip, a car isn’t usually the best place for family fun.
 It’s not really fair to expect kids to behave perfectly in a confined space but there are things you can do to make the trip better for everyone.
 Here are my favourites.”

 - The first and most important factor is, of course, safety.
-Take a minute to double check that a) your child is still within the age/height/weight limit for their seat and b) that the seat is installed correctly.
-If your little one is sitting safely and securely she'll be comfortable too, and that's definitely going to help with long car journeys!
+Take a minute to double check that your child is still within the age, height or weight limit for their car seat and that the seat is installed correctly.
+If your little one is sitting safely and securely, they’ll be comfortable too and that's definitely going to help with long car journeys!

 - Plan your route around your child’s existing routine.
 They are far more likely to relax and drift off on the journey if it’s taking place at a time they’d usually be asleep.
-So if you need to, set off a little earlier than necessary so that it coincides with nap time.
-There's no harm in getting somewhere ahead of schedule if it means baby is going to be happier.
+So, if you need to, set off a little earlier than necessary so that it coincides with nap time.
+There's no harm in getting somewhere ahead of schedule if it means your baby is going to be happier.

 - Personally, there are only so many nursery rhymes I can listen to, so I like to make a playlist of music we can all enjoy.
 Make it fun and mix it up - some of your songs, some of theirs.
 Stories on CDs are a good idea too, especially if your little one tends to drift off with a book at bedtime.

 - Bring along some entertainment.
 For older children that could be audio books, while a baby might need a supply of teethers and rattles.
 Car games such as I Spy are good fun, but make sure you have plenty of alternatives up your sleeve, as they can quickly become tiresome when you're also trying to concentrate on the road.

 - Make sure you have familiar snacks and drinks in plentiful supply.
 Finger foods are obviously best here but be mindful that your little one is going to need supervision while she eats in the car.